-Record offices (some of which were later re-named history centres) were originally established to look after the records of the county or borough councils.
-Only subsequently did they encourage external bodies and individuals to give or deposit records with them which they considered to be of value for researching the history of their locality and the people who lived there.
+Record offices (some of which were later re-named history centres) were originally established to look after the records of their creators: the county, borough, district and parish councils.
+Subsequently they encouraged other local bodies and individuals to give or deposit records which were considered to be of value for researching the history of their locality and the people who lived there.

 The Oxfordshire History Centre holds records for many nonconformist groups.
 These records are available to consult in the searchroom, though there may be closure periods on some records.
 To search the catalogues of these records please use Heritage Search